maastrichtlawtech/MATCHED/README.md

 - `nb_epochs`: The number of epochs for training
 - `image_dir`: Directory of the image dataset
 - `data_dir`: Directory of the text dataset
+- `self_sup_loss`: Can be SupCon or Triplet.
+Only activated during the metric-learning task.

 To train the vision-only benchmark with ViT-base-patch16-224 backbone and CE loss, run: